-Provide the Right Temperature, Lighting and Aeration
+4. Provide the Right Temperature, Lighting and Aeration

 Lighting is a very important factor in raising tilapia.
 It is needed to keep the fish active and to help the aquatic plants photosynthesize.
 Let your fish enjoy 18 hours of light per day.
 Use light bulbs to illuminate the structure at night.

 Like any other organism, tilapia needs enough air to survive.
 The aerobic bacteria present in the pond also need oxygen, primarily to break down compounds like ammonia.
-Pond water is usually calm, something which prevents air from penetrating into the water.
+Pond water is usually calm, something that prevents air from penetrating into the water.
 You need to keep the water surface in motion to create air entry.
 A fountain or bubbler can help with the process.

-Feed Your Tilapia
+5. Feed Your Tilapia

 As mentioned earlier, tilapia doesn’t rely on expensive feeds.
 It can feed on algae or water insects.
 Keep adding fertilizer or chicken droppings to grow enough algae and attract insects such as termites and worms.

-You can also use supplement feeds, such as rice bran, flax, wheat germ, bread crumbs and vegetable products.
+You can also use supplement feeds, such as rice bran, flax, wheat germ, bread crumbs, and vegetable products.
 Feed the fish every morning and afternoon.
 Note, do not allow food remains to stay for long in the pond as they can become toxic or change the water chemistry.

-Prevent and Control Parasites
+6. Prevent and Control Parasites

 Parasites can infest your pond if you do not observe cleanliness.
 You can also have parasites if the water is saline.
 The harmful organisms lower the quality of fish.
 Worms are the most common tilapia parasites.